St. Peter’s is a family integrated fellowship

 We‘re glad that you have stopped by to learn what we’re all about.
 We hope you see our passion for Jesus and His gospel.
 He is the only reason that we do what we do — preaching, children’s ministry, outreach, and even singing.

 Who We Are

-If you were to ask us to describe ourselves in one sentence, we would say, “We’re a gospel centered, community focused, church community.”
+If you were to ask us to describe ourselves in one sentence, we would say, “We are a gospel-centered, community focused, church family.”

 Each member of our congregation is being helped to understand the vision, the call and the mission of sharing God’s love in Jesus Christ with all people, so that God is glorified and people are saved eternally.
 Matthew 28:16-20, Mark 16:15-16, Acts 2:42-47

 The purpose of this congregation is to seek the honor and glory of God, to carry out His will, to manifest the unity of our faith in Jesus Christ as God and Savior, to spread the kingdom of God and to foster Christian fellowship and love by the preaching of the Word of God, by the administration of Sacraments, and by the religious instructions of all its members, according to the confessional standard of the Evangelical Lutheran Church.